The Unloved: Production

 Filmed entirely on location in Morton's hometown of Nottingham, the film cost £1.5 million to make.

 The title of the film was inspired by a newspaper article Morton had read about children in the foster care system.
 Morton spent time in other cities such as Newcastle, Glasgow and around London although decided it was best to make a film about the world she knew and grew up in.
 Originally wanting to set the film in 1989, Morton later decided against it as she wanted to focus on the struggles of the present day and not want audiences to write it off as a historical piece.

 Awards

 The film won Robert Carlyle a Scottish BAFTA for best TV actor in November 2009.

-On 10 May 2010 it was announced that the film had been nominated for 'Best Single Drama'; Lauren Socha was nominated for a BAFTA for Best Actress in a Supporting Role.
+On 10 May 2010 it was announced that the film had been nominated for 'Best Single Drama'; Lauren Socha was nominated for a BAFTA for Best Supporting Actress.

 On 6 June 2010, The Unloved won the BAFTA for Best Single Drama.